 Xavier Teixeira walks through the large nave with pride and nostalgia.
 He worked at Carregado from the age of 22 years old, he learned his trade "with the best professionals in the world", he recounts.

 "I joined Carregado in 1983 as a mechanical locksmith.
 I was a boy full of desire and hope, who wanted to know what this great "university" was.
-I was here for 20 years, working in maintenance and repairing various equipment such as valves, pumps, pipes "
+I was here for 20 years, working in maintenance and repairing various equipment such as valves, pumps and pipes. "

 Descending the stairs lined with spider webs, we approach the command rooms.
 "This was the place!
 This was all done manually, burner-to-burner, everything was set here, all analog, " Xavier exclaims.
 He is talking about the large console with commands and buttons, reminiscent of science fiction movies from the 1980s: switches, rotary knobs, commutators.
 And behind it, a series of panels that were once lit in coloured lights, providing information about the machinery's operation.